 Large employers (10 or more employees) must file electronically.
 This means filing either online or by uploading an electronic file.
 (The file upload option is not covered here.)
 Small employers can file electronically or on paper.

 You may decide that it's easiest to hand over responsibility for payroll, including UI taxes, to an outside payroll service.
-If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes made by an outside payroll company.
+If so, keep in mind that your business, or even you personally, may still be held directly responsible for mistakes an outside payroll company makes.